Quantitative nonembeddability of groups of polynomial growth into uniformly convex spaces: Introduction

-Theorems \ref{thm:nilpotentVvsH} and \ref{thm:discrete} are extensions from the real Heisenberg groups $\bbh^{2k+1}$ to general simply connected nilpotent Lie groups and from the discrete Heisenberg groups $\mathbb{H}^{2k+1}_\mathbb{Z}$ to general finitely generated groups of polynomial growth, respectively, of the ``vertical versus horizontal inequalities'' established by Austin, Naor, and Tessera \cite{austin2013sharp} and Lafforgue and Naor \cite{lafforgue2014vertical}.
-See also Naor and Young \cite{naor2018vertical,naor2020foliated} for the endpoint case $p=1$ for the Heisenberg groups.
+Theorems \ref{thm:discrete} and \ref{thm:nilpotentVvsH} are extensions from the real Heisenberg group $\bbh^{3}$ to general simply connected nilpotent Lie groups, and from the discrete Heisenberg group $\mathbb{H}^{3}_\mathbb{Z}$ to general finitely generated groups of polynomial growth, respectively, of the ``vertical versus horizontal inequalities'' established by Austin, Naor, and Tessera \cite{austin2013sharp} and Lafforgue and Naor \cite{lafforgue2014vertical}.
+See also Naor and Young \cite{naor2018vertical,naor2022foliated} for the endpoint case $p=1$ corresponding to the Heisenberg groups $\mathbb{H}^{2k+1}$.
 Here, the real Heisenberg groups $\bbh^{2k+1}$, $k\in \mathbb{Z}_{>0}$, are defined to be the simply connected nilpotent Lie groups whose Lie algebras $\mathfrak{h}^{2k+1}$ are spanned by the $2k+1$ elements $x_1,\cdots,x_k,y_1,\cdots,y_k,$ and $z$, the only nontrivial bracket relations among which are